Skip to content

 A place where nobody has to explain themselves.

-The TWM community on Skool is where the 5-stage course lives, where we meet on weekly calls, and where the people who actually get it already are.
+The TWM community on Skool is the room behind the Starter Kit: the full 5-stage course, weekly calls, and steady conversation with people who actually get it.

 • I